kwebio/kweb-docs/routing.rst

 without a page refresh, and you'll see a hyperlink with text "Number 1".
 If you click on this link you'll see that the number increments (both in the URL and in the link text), also without a page refresh.

+The line *num.value++* is worthy of additional attention.  *num* is a KVar<Int>, and so it can be
+incremented via its *value* property.
+This will cause the page URL to update, which will in-turn cause the DOM to update to reflect the new URL.
+All of this is handled for you by Kweb.